crosswalk-project/crosswalk-samples/space-dodge-game/README.md

 You will need the correct version of Crosswalk for the version of the code you intend to package (see above).

-(The Crosswalk 6 version should also work for Crosswalk 5 and 7, but 6 is the version it was tested with.)

 When building the Crosswalk 6 versions, you will need to pass the `--fullscreen` option for the game to run in fullscreen, e.g.